The Boys: Diabolical teaser is full of superhero-style fast food satire

 With The Boys season 3 not set to arrive until June 3, Diabolical should provide us with plenty of R-rated superhero content to enjoy in the interim.
 Don't be surprised if it ends up on our best Prime Video TV shows list, either.

 The Boys: Diabolical will launch exclusively on Prime Video on Friday, March 4.
-All eight episodes will premiere on the streaming platform on the same day.
+All eight episodes will premiere on the streaming platform on the same day worldwide.

 - Invincible season 2: what we know so far